livewire/livewire/docs/actions.md

 </div>
 ```

-In the above example, when the button is clicked, the `custom-event` event is dispatched and bubbles up to the root of the Livewire component, where `wire:custom-event` catches it, and the action is called.
+When the button is clicked in the above example, the `custom-event` event is dispatched and bubbles up to the root of the Livewire component where `wire:custom-event` catches it and invokes a given action.

 If you want to listen for an event dispatched somewhere else in your application, you will need to wait instead for the event to bubble up to the `window` object and listen for it there.
 Fortunately, Livewire makes this easy by allowing you to add a simple `.window` modifier to any event listener: